 Moreover, the company has been receiving praise and high marks from its users.
 It has a proven track record and some competitive industry performance reviews to boast about.

-The Better Business Bureau's review of National Debt Relief displays a collection of customer interactions with the company.
-The majority of these are positive and highlight the exceptional customer service and understanding of the clients’ financial situation.
+The Better Business Bureau's page for National Debt Relief displays a collection of customer interactions with the company.
+The vast majority of these are positive and highlight the exceptional customer service and understanding of the clients’ financial situation.

 All complaint cases are marked closed: Another vital customer service metric that shows the company’s commitment to resolving all issues its users may encounter.